tusharvikky/docs/elixir.md

     node -v

 By default, Laravel Homestead includes everything you need; however, if you aren't using Vagrant, then you can easily install Node by visiting [their download page](http://nodejs.org/download/).
+Don't worry, it's quick and easy!

 ### Gulp

-Next, you'll want to pull in [Gulp](http://gulpjs.com) as a global NPM package:
+Next, you'll want to pull in [Gulp](http://gulpjs.com) as a global NPM package like so:

     npm install --global gulp

 ### Laravel Elixir

 The only remaining step is to install Elixir!
-Within a fresh installation of Laravel, you'll find a `package.json` file in the root.
+With a new install of Laravel, you'll find a `package.json` file in the root.
 Think of this like your `composer.json` file, except it defines Node dependencies instead of PHP.
 You may install the dependencies it references by running:

 	npm install

-<a name="running-elixir"></a>
-## Running Elixir

-Elixir is built on top of [Gulp](http://gulpjs.com), so to run your Elixir tasks you only need to run the `gulp` command in your terminal.
-Adding the `--production` flag to the command will instruct Elixir to minify your CSS and JavaScript files:

-	// Run all tasks...
-	gulp

-	// Run all tasks and minify all CSS and JavaScript... gulp --production

-#### Watching Assets For Changes

-Since it is inconvenient to run the `gulp` command on your terminal after every change to your assets, you may use the `gulp watch` command.
-This command will continue running in your terminal and watch your assets for any changes.
-When changes occur, new files will automatically be compiled:

-	gulp watch

-<a name="working-with-stylesheets"></a>
+<a name="usage"></a>
-## Working With Stylesheets
+## Usage

+Now that you've installed Elixir, you'll be compiling and concatenating in no time!
 The `gulpfile.js` file in your project's root directory contains all of your Elixir tasks.
-Elixir tasks can be chained together to define exactly how your assets should be compiled.

-<a name="less"></a>
-### Less
+#### Compile Less

-To compile [Less](http://lesscss.org/) into CSS, you may use the `less` method.
-The `less` method assumes that your Less files are stored in `resources/assets/less`.
-By default, the task will place the compiled CSS for this example in `public/css/app.css`:

 ```javascript
 elixir(function(mix) {